DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 > Enter client name

-There are no restrictions on client name length, but we recommend names are no longer than 100 characters to ensure they display correctly in the interface.
+There are no restrictions on the length of client names, but we recommend keeping them to 100 characters or fewer to ensure they display correctly in the interface.

 ##### Expiry date validation